cssnr/update-version-tags-action/README.md

 **tags** - The `prefix` is not applied to specified tags.
 These can be a string list `"v1,v1.0"` or newline delimited `|`.
 If you only want to update the specified `tags` make sure to set both `major` and `minor` to `false`.

-**tag** - The target tag the `sha` is parsed from.
-Defaults to the tag that triggered the workflow.
+**tag** - This is the target tag to parse the `sha` from.
+Defaults to the `sha` that triggered the workflow.
 To override this behavior you can specify a target tag here from which the target `sha` will be parsed.
 This is the `sha` that all parsed or provided `tags` are updated too.
+Rolling back requires a PAT.
-If you plan on rolling back you need to use a PAT.
-See [Rolling Back](#rolling-back).
+See [Rolling Back](#rolling-back) for more details and a manual workflow example.

 **summary** - Write a Summary for the job.
 To disable this set to `false`.